 We also offer a BA programme in archaeology and osteology (Swedish only)

-At the beginning of your studies in osteology, students learn the different parts of the skeleton, the structures of bones and their names (anatomy and morphology).
-Students also learn different methods to make estimates of sex, age and size, and identify and analyse cremated bones from humans and animals.
-Training also includes learning to recognize different illnesses and damages that affect the skeleton, and receives basic training in archaeogenetics.
+At the beginning of your studies in osteology, you will learn the different parts of the skeleton, the structures of bones and their names (anatomy and morphology).
+You also learn different methods to make estimates of sex, age and size, and identify and analyse cremated bones from humans and animals.
+Training also includes learning to recognize different illnesses and damages that affect the skeleton, and you will receive basic training in archaeogenetics..

 Gotland's soil is calciferous, meaning that skeleton material is well-preserved.
 Bone finds from the excavations of the department's field seasons and research excavations are available to the students for thesis writing.

-Students have close contacts with their teachers not only in the lecture halls but also in the Osteological laboratory, where all practical supervision occurs using both reference material and archaeological collections.
+You will have close contacts with their teachers not only in the lecture halls but also in the Osteological laboratory, where all practical supervision occurs using both reference material and archaeological collections.

 Trained osteologists work in the culture sector, museums and in field archaeology.
 Students interested in forensic medicine can continue their study in this area.